 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 - 10 Successful Capillary Sticks

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based on their certification exams.
 Be sure to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the certification exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are immediately inputted in the national registry and a digital copy of your national certification is downloadable in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.